For more details contact:

 Thank You to the following businesses for the door prize and goodie bag donations!

-Bartow Regional Medical Center, Joanne’s, Publix, Firehouse Subs, Red Lobster & more!
+Bartow Regional Medical Center, Joanne’s, Publix, Firehouse Subs & more!